Page 20 - Microelectronics and Semiconductor Materials at TU Dresden

 Prof. Thomas Mikolajick which is currently considered to be one of the most

-Institute of Semiconductors and important innovations in the field of materials research
+Chair of Nanoelectronics // important innovations in the field of materials research

 ✉ thomas.mikolajick@tu-dresden.de